-- Category: Professional Development Opportunity (PDO)
+• Category: Professional Development Opportunity (PDO)

-- Modality: Resident

-- Academic Credential: Contact hours

 The Senior Joint Information Operations Applications Course (SJIOAC) prepares selected general/flag officers and senior executive civilians of the six services and the DOD to apply informational power across the competition continuum to deliberately leverage the inherent informational aspects of activities as well as plan and execute operations in the information environment.
 The course also includes interagency attendees.